 Standard license plates are $7 per pair.
 VIN inspections are $1 each.
 A title with no change in ownership is $20.

 County Assessors can approve exemptions on vehicle Governmental Services Tax for many veterans, disabled veterans, surviving spouses and the blind.
 You must present a tax exemption statement from the assessor's office when registering your vehicle.
 Contact your County Assessor for specific requirements and contacts.

 Active duty military members who are residents of another state but stationed in Nevada qualify for Governmental Services Tax exemptions.
 Spouses qualify as well.
 See Military Licensing for information and forms.

-Native American tribal members who reside on tribal lands also qualify for Governmental Services Tax exemptions.
+Native American tribal members who reside on tribal lands also qualify for exemptions.
 They must have the Application for Governmental Services Tax Exemption (VP 154) signed by the Tribal Chairperson.